Accelerating Graph-based Tracking Tasks with Symbolic Regression: Conclusion

 \section{Conclusion}

-In this work, we presented a new approach utilizing symbolic regression to approximate complex neural networks for fast inference and feasible implementation on FPGAs.
-Starting with a graph neural network, we split the model into its three MLP components and found an analytical function for each.
+In this work, we introduced a new approach using symbolic regression to approximate complex neural networks for fast inference, with the goal of enabling feasible implementation on FPGAs.
+We began by breaking down a GNN into its three (MLP components, deriving analytical functions for each.

-The goal is to demonstrate that adopting symbolic approximations can ease the implementation of such or similar networks for track-finding in the trigger system.
-In fact, while fast machine learning packages like \textsc{hls4ml}~\cite{hls4ml} can be used to implement a neural network on FPGAs, their resources saturate for a network with more than 10k parameters.
-A symbolic function is, therefore, easier to implement.
+Although fast machine learning packages like \textsc{hls4ml}~\cite{hls4ml} can implement neural networks on FPGAs, their resources become constrained for networks exceeding 10k parameters.
+Symbolic functions, by contrast, offer a more resource-efficient solution.
+Our main objective was to demonstrate that using symbolic approximations for such networks in track-finding tasks within the trigger system does not result in significant performance losses.

-We find that replacing the first two MLP blocks leads to minor performance losses, and only replacing the last layer causes a significant drop in performance.
-The method we propose is anyway flexible enough to allow deciding whether to replace everything with symbolic regression or only the first blocks and keep a small network for the last step to minimize performance loss.
+Our findings show that replacing the first two MLP blocks with symbolic functions results in minimal performance loss, while replacing the final block leads to more significant performance degradation since retraining is not possible after the last stage, preventing output calibration.
+The flexibility of our method allows for the decision to either replace all blocks with symbolic regression or retain a small network in the final step to minimize performance loss.

-Furthermore, the question can be posed as to what the goal of the network should be.
-In this paper, we used the network for track seeding, implementing an external postprocessing composed of clustering and final track-fitting.
-However, the network can also be used as a pre-filtering step to reduce combinatorics and speed up conventional track-finding algorithms.
+Additionally, the purpose of the network can be adapted to different use cases.
+In this paper, we employed the network for track seeding, combining it with external postprocessing steps, such as clustering and final track-fitting.
+Alternatively, the network could serve as a pre-filtering step to reduce combinatorics and accelerate conventional track-finding algorithms.

-The feasibility of both approaches has to be studied after generalizing to more realistic datasets with multiple tracks.
-Further investigations will also include the implementation on FPGAs and timing studies.
+The feasibility of both approaches must be further evaluated on more complex and realistic datasets featuring multiple tracks.
+While the performance of symbolic regression on such datasets remains to be fully assessed, the more dispersed outputs produced by SR compared to the GNN could pose challenges for clustering in multi-track scenarios.
+However, increasing the network size and adding more dimensions may help address these challenges.
+It's important to note that while symbolic regression can easily handle a modest increase in dimensionality, scaling up significantly, such as by a factor of 100, would be less practical, as a symbolic expression has to be found for each dimension.
+Future work will also focus on implementing this method on FPGAs and conducting timing studies to evaluate its practical application.